 I check the sentiment of retail traders via ameritrades Investor Movement Index or short IMX.

 Stock Twits allows us to gauge if a stock is either flying under the radar trade or is crowded by emotional traders (read: suckers).
-The feed is one giant crowd indicator and as close to a cheat code as it gets.
+The feed is one giant crowd indicator.
 It also provides neat little sentiment and post volume indicator.
 Do you want to know if your stock is too obvious or flying under the radar?
 Well, just check the post volume!

 As a trader you should also create a bigger picture which you have in the back of your mind at all times.
 Doing this adds a light tendency which you won’t notice right away but which will have an impact on your trading.
 I personally believe that a multidecade secular bull run lies ahead so my big picture support this view.

 To draw a big picture you must dismiss all the financial related stuff and look what really drives our society.
 I am a simple mind and a multidecade bull is the logical consequence in my opinion.
 I don’t expect a black swan just 10y after the last. #widsom #marketgauge #stocks pic.twitter.com/bRdXYug1ez— A Trader of Stocks (@ThweisSXFX) April 8, 2019